Breath analysis by ultra-sensitive broadband laser spectroscopy detects SARS-CoV-2 infection: Acknowledgements

 \section{Acknowledgements}

-We thank Holly Gates-Mayer, Mark T. Hernandez, Aaron Gilad Kusne, and Lee R. Liu for helpful discussions.
-This work is supported by AFOSR 9FA9550-19-1-0148; DOE DE‐SC0002123, NSF CHE-2053117, NSF QLCI OMA–2016244, NSF PHY-1734006, and NIST.
-J.T. was supported by the Lindemann Trust in the form of a Postdoctoral Fellowship.
+We thank Holly Gates-Mayer, P. B. Changala, Diego Olaya, Aaron Gilad Kusne, and Lee R. Liu for helpful discussions.
+This work was supported by AFOSR 9FA9550-19-1-0148, NIST, DOE DE-FG02-09ER16021, NSF CHE-2053117, NSF QLCI OMA–2016244, NSF PHY-1734006, and NIH 1R35HL139726-01.
+J. T. was supported by the Lindemann Trust in the form of a Postdoctoral Fellowship.